dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

-_The only `.id` selector which can come after a constant expression and still be constant is `String.length`, and it's very hard to make that integer satisfy a context type of `String`.
-The only other selector which can follow a complete constant expression and still be constant is the not-null check `!`, which is rarely useful in constant expressions._
+_The only `.id` selector which can come after a constant expression and still be constant is `String.length`, and it's very hard to make that integer satisfy a context type of `String`._

 A static member shorthand expression should be a _potentially constant_ expression if the corresponding explicit static member plus